 A baby’s senses are stimulated by musical toys.
 Playing with them improves gross motor abilities by focusing on coordination and arm muscular strength.
 The tongue and mouth need to be under control when using musical instruments like trumpets and whistles.
 These toys aid the child’s speech and eating.
 Fine motor skills are developed by holding rattles or the beaters of xylophones and drums in order to produce sound.
 This encourages grip and hand-eye coordination.

-When Is It Okay For A Baby To Play With Musical Toys?
+When Can A Baby Start Playing With Musical Toys?

 Your baby attempts to take in the information around them during the first few months of life.
 They begin to observe things and attempt to move their hands and legs slowly.
 They attempt to start playing with rattle toys at that point.
 When kids shake it, the smooth rattling sound can help with hand-eye coordination.
 They also attempt to play with other musical instruments, such as the xylophone and drums.
 Your baby’s attention shifts to other musical toys like rhyming books, musical activity toys, and more once they can sit still and play.